arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/webserver/content.md

 ---
-title: 'Running a Wordpress and Database Container on the Portenta X8'
+title: 'Running Wordpress and Database Containers on the Portenta X8'
 description: 'Learn how to run a database and wordpress container on the Portenta X8'
 difficulty: easy
 tags: